hasura/graphql-engine/community/tools/firebase2graphql/README.md

 - `-v --version`: show CLI version
 - `-h, --help`: show CLI help

-## Usage Comparison - Firebase SDK vs GraphQL
+## Usage comparison - Firebase SDK vs GraphQL

 A typical query to do a single read from the database using [Firebase SDK](https://firebase.google.com/docs/reference/), (javascript) would look something like: